Submissions

 We want to be surprised (even shocked) by the way your words and poems work with - and against - each other.

-At this stage, all we ask is that you submit up to ten A5 pages of your work in Arial 11 point font or similar, along with a 200-word treatment, explaining your vision for the collection as a whole.
+At this stage, all we ask is that you submit up to ten A5-size pages of your work in Arial 11 point font or similar, along with a 200-word treatment, explaining your vision for the collection as a whole.
 If you are shortlisted, you will be asked to submit your full manuscript.

 We are happy for you to include previously published work (or work posted on social media).
 Where previously published, please add a footnote on the relevant page(s), giving publication details.